h-mayr/kinsim/README.md

 ### Output

-A ROOT file is created in the output with a number of historgrams showing the kinematics of the beam and target particles in the laboratory and centre of mass frames.
+A ROOT file is created in the output with a number of histograms showing the kinematics of the beam and target particles in the laboratory and centre of mass frames.
 The simulated energy vs. angle spectrum for the Miniball CD detector is '''cd_sim'''.
 Each of the 16 strips are projected to 1D energy spectra, useful for calibration purposes, where the expected energy can be extracted from the centroids of the distributions.